seanie12/sentiment-classification/README.md

 I do not use pre-trained word vectors. only use random init word vectors

-for RNN, I use bi-directional LSTM
+for RNN, I use bi-directional LSTM with self attention